 - The grand Duomo.
 The Milan Cathedral, also known as Nativity of Saint Mary, is one of the largest and most magnificent Gothic churches in the world.
 The marble edifice can accommodate 40,000 people.
 More than 130 spires adorn its roof, which rises 354 ft.
 (108 m) above Piazza Duomo.
-The enormous building took the unbelievable 579 years to finish.
-Nowadays, the Duomo is one of the top reasons to visit Milan.
-To avoid the crowds, we recommend exploring it early in the morning and purchasing tickets online.
+The enormous building took an unbelievable 579 years to finish.
+Nowadays, Duomo is one of the top reasons to visit Milan.
+To avoid crowds, we recommend exploring it early in the morning and purchasing tickets online.

 - The prominent Teatro alla Scala.
 Milan is home to one of the best opera houses in the world.
 The 18th-century La Scala has hosted every famous Italian opera singer.
 Many of the greatest performers from around the world have also charmed the Milanese audience.
 Even if you don’t attend the opera in the evening, you can still tour the graceful building during the day.

 - The marvelous Sforzesco Castle.
 Dating back to the 15th century, the massive medieval fortress is one of Milan’s top attractions.
 The gigantic structure houses more than 10 museums inside.
 And while entrance to the castle is paid, exploring its breathtaking exterior and courtyard is free.
 We recommend getting your tickets in advance to avoid waiting in line.
 Inside the castle, you’ll have the chance to admire masterpieces by Leonardo da Vinci and Michelangelo.